College of Innovation and Design Resources: Competency-Based Education Student Handbook

 DegreeWorks is a web-based planning tool to help students and advisors monitor student's progress toward degree completion.
 DegreeWorks is not a substitution for consultation with an academic advisor.
 DegreeWorks shows the student in an easy-to-read format, the courses and program requirements that must be completed to achieve their chosen degree.
 All currently enrolled undergraduate students who attend East Texas A&M University should use DegreeWorks.

-Degreeworks is accessed through myLEO.
+DegreeWorks is accessed through myLEO.
 It is located under the “Student Resources” tab, and is listed as “Undergrad DegreeWorks”.

 MyLEO portal